jervisbay/jervisbay.github.io/homework/03-homework/readme.md

 ### Homework 3

+## Password Generator
+This is a website that generates passwords through a combination of
+1) lower case characters,
+2) UPPERCASE characters,
+3) numeric characters,
+4) special characters

+On button click, the user is first prompted to input how long of a password (in terms of number of characters) is desired.

+The password has to be between 8 and 128 characters.
+An invalid input will restart the process.

+The user is then asked to confirm whether he / she would like to include the above 4 criteria in the password.

+The password is generated and shown in the placeholder textbox.

+On button click, the user can copy the generated password into clipboard.

 ## HTML file
 Created html layout using bootstrap.css, mainly using the 'card' containers.
-Created button that would utilize the function from javascript when it is clicked
+Created buttons that would utilize the function from javascript when it is clicked.

 ## CSS file
-Created simple css file (style.css) to format html file a little
+Created simple css file (style.css) to for some basic formatting

 ## Javascript file

+## Generating the password
 Entire code is wrapped within an 'askForCriteria()' function.

 First prompts user to enter a desired password length between 8 and 128 characters.
 If length is an invalid value, user is alerted and the function called again.